Skip to main content

 Native Components

-On platforms like Web, Android TV, and Apple TV, Hosanna UI provides emulated versions of these nodes.
-If you need to use a node that is not yet emulated, you can create a platform-specific implementation for it.
-The workflow for creating and registering new emulated nodes is documented in workflow-using-native-libraries.mdx
+On platforms like Web, Samsung TV, Android TV, Apple TV, iOS, and Android, Hosanna UI provides platform implementations for the shared view model.
+If you need to use a feature that is not yet available in the shared layer, you can create a platform-specific implementation for it.
+The workflow for creating and registering native libraries is documented in workflow-using-native-libraries.mdx

 Example: Using Core Components